Bezik1/Fruit-State-Classifier-Frontend/README.md

-# 🍎 Fruit State Classifier App – Backend
+# 🍎 Fruit State Classifier App – Frontend

 ![Banner](./assets/base-view.png)

 ## 💡 Overview

-This is the backend of Fruit State Classifier App project.
-Server was built using Python and FastAPI framework.
-Application involes usage of machine learning classification model, which is based on resnet34 architecture, fine-tuned to work with kaggle nourabdoun/fruits-quality-fresh-vs-rotte dataset, which includes samples of fruits sorted in two categories: fresh and rotten.
+This is the frontend of fruit state classifier app, which is written is Swift, specificly SwiftUI

 ![Banner](./assets/post-prediction-view.png)